yan-fang/Angular2Project/docs/readme.md

 $ ruby -v   # Checks the ruby version
 ```

-Once you have an updated version of Ruby, you can install Jekyll:
+Install Jekyll:

 ```bash
 $ gem install jekyll    # Uses ruby to install Jekyll
 ```

-If you're on a Windows machine, following the instructions [here](https://jekyllrb.com/docs/windows/#installation){:target="_blank"} and good luck!
+If you're on a Windows machine, follow the instructions [here](https://jekyllrb.com/docs/windows/#installation) and good luck!

 ## How to run the site

-Now that you have ruby and jekyll installed. you're need to start the server to get the site running.
+Now that you have ruby and jekyll installed. you need to start the server to get the site running.
 You **must run the command to start the server from the `docs` directory.**
  Run in a terminal:

 ```bash